XYOracleNetwork-v1/web-developer.xyo.network-react/docs/bridge-x.md

 ## Three Options to Connect Your Bridge X

+## Important - Before you begin

+Be sure to have an updated SDCard that should have been sent to you.
+This is the best way to have the latest hardware.
+If you want to flash the latest image to your SDCard, please refer to the directions by **[clicking here](#update-your-bridge)**

 ### First option

 - Connect your Bridge X to a power source